History of Joey Logano in Timeline

 2005: FASCAR and USAR Racing

-In 2005, Joey Logano participated in one FASCAR Pro Truck Series race, finishing second.
-He also competed in seven USAR Hooters Pro Cup Series Northern Division races, securing one win at Mansfield, two Southern Division races, and five Championship Series races.
+In 2005, Joey Logano participated in one FASCAR Pro Truck Series race at New Smyrna Speedway, finishing second after starting first.
+He also competed in seven USAR Hooters Pro Cup Series Northern Division races, winning once, as well as two Southern Division races, and five Championship Series races.

 October 20, 2007: Toyota All-Star Showdown Win

-On May 4, 2008, Joey Logano won the Carolina 500 during his ARCA RE/MAX Series debut at Rockingham Speedway and made his NASCAR Craftsman Truck Series debut at Talladega, finishing 26th in the Mountain Dew 250.
+On May 4, 2008, Joey Logano won the Carolina 500 during his ARCA RE/MAX Series debut with Venturini Motorsports at Rockingham Speedway.

 On August 25, 2008, Joe Gibbs Racing announced that Joey Logano would drive the No. 20 Home Depot-sponsored Toyota Camry in the 2009 Sprint Cup Series, replacing Tony Stewart.